magnesj/ResInsight/docs/WellLogsAndPlots.md

 ![]({{ site.baseurl }}/images/WellLogExtractionCurveProperties.png)

 The first group of options controls all the input needed to setup the data extraction for the curve - Well Path, Case, and result value.
 The selection of result value is somewhat different between geomechanical cases and Eclipse cases.
-In addition you can select what timestep to address if the selected property is a dynamic one.
+In addition you can select what time step to address if the selected property is a dynamic one.

 <div class="note">
 Placing keyboard focus in the <b>Time Step</b> drop-downbox will allow you to use the arrow keys or the mouse wheel to quickly step through the timesteps while watching the changes in the curve.